k1yrix/csso-scaleform/README.md

 # CSSO: Scaleform

-project that replaces the UI with scaleform style
+project that replaces the UI in source offensive v1.1 with scaleform style

 scaleform images are derived from [abandonedpool's scaleform hud for csgo demos](https://github.com/abandonedpools/scaleform)